SilentCircle/silent-phone-android/README.md

     NDK build files.

-### Building the SilentPhone client from exising Git repository
+### Building the SilentPhone client from the existing Git repository

 SilentPhone's Git repository contains all necessary shared libraries to build the required shared library and to install it.
 After cloning the repository